openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       let promise = launch (): int { return 1 } ()
       console.log(await promise) // output: 1

-If the coroutine result must be ignored, then the expression statement ``await`` is used:
+If the coroutine result is ignored, then the expression statement ``await`` is
+used:

 .. code-block:: typescript
    :linenos: